Krasue: Origin

-This depiction, however, merely is just an attempt to put a royal touch or to reinvent a mythical beginning to a well-known story of an essentially folk origin, strictly for entertainment and commercial purpose.
+This depiction, however, is an attempt to reinvent the beginning of a well-known story of folk origin by adding a royal touch, for entertainment and commercial purpose.

-One critic notes that the director of Demonic Beauty probably just wanted to depict "Krasue" as an evil alien demon, originating from the witchcraft and black magic of a foreign (i.e. Cambodian's) Pagan Culture, which is ultimately subdued and defeated by the more-enlightened Buddhist Culture of Thailand.

-There are other oral traditions that say that this spirit was formerly a rich lady that had a length of black gauze or ribbon tied around the head and neck as protection from the sunlight.
-This woman was then possessed by an evil spirit and was cursed to become a Krasue.
-Other popular legends claim that the origin of the spirit may have been a woman trying to learn black magic that made a mistake or used the wrong spell so that her head and body became separated.
-Past sins are also related to the transmission of the Krasue curse; women who aborted or killed someone in a previous life will become a Krasue as punishment.
-Other folk stories talk about a person being cursed to become a Krasue after having consumed food and drink contaminated with a krasue's saliva or flesh.
+There are other oral traditions which say that this spirit was formerly a rich woman, who had a length of black gauze or ribbon tied around the head and neck as protection from the sunlight.
+This woman was possessed by an evil spirit and cursed to become a Krasue.
+Other popular legends claim that the origin of the spirit may have been a woman trying to learn black magic, who made a mistake or used the wrong spell, causing her head and body to separate.
+Past sins are also related to the transmission of the Krasue curse; women who aborted or killed someone in a previous life would become a Krasue as punishment.
+Other folk stories talk about a person being cursed to become a Krasue after consuming food and drink contaminated with a Krasue's saliva or flesh.
 Popular imagination also claims that the transformation into a Krasue is largely restricted to the relatives of women practicing witchcraft "Mae Mot" (แม่มด) or "Yai Mot" (ยายมด), especially their daughters or granddaughters.
-Often women acting strangely in a community are suspected of becoming nightly a Krasue by other members of the village.
+Often, women acting strangely in a community are suspected of becoming a Krasue at night by other members of the village.